oxen-io/lokinet-control-panel/README.md

 Note that interactions with systemd may require privilege escalation, which is handled through `polkit`.
 A graphical polkit backend must be running for this to work.

+### MacOS

+The above commands work to build a working executable, however if you also want to bundle it into a `.app` bundle invoke cmake as:

+    cmake -DMACOS_APP=ON ..

+which will produce a lokinet-gui.app executable app bundle directory containing the binary, resources, and dependencies.

+Note that building this way additionally requires imagemagick installed and built with SVG support.

 ### Usage

 By default, the app starts running in the background with access available through the system tray.
 Click on the system tray icon to interact with the app.